-- 11. The complainant alleges in substance the lack of an adequate criminal investigation into the disapppearance of his father. - 12.
-In his comments, the SRSG does not raise any objection to the admissibility of this part of the complaint.
+- 13. The complainant alleges in substance the lack of adequate criminal investigation into the disappearance of his father. - 14.
+The SRSG does not raise any objection to the admissibility of this part of the complaint. - 15.
+The Panel considers that the complaint under Article 2 of the ECHR raises serious issues of fact and law, the determination of which should depend on an examination of the merits.
+The

-- 13. The Panel considers that the complaint under Article 2 of the ECHR raises serious issues of fact and law, the determination of which should depend on an examination of the merits.
-The Panel concludes therefore that this part of the complaint is not manifestly ill-founded within the meaning of Section 3.3 of UNMIK Regulation No. 2006/12. - 14.
-No other ground for declaring this part of the complaint inadmissible has been established.
+Panel concludes therefore that this part of the complaint is not manifestly ill-founded within the meaning of Section 3.3 of UNMIK Regulation No. 2006/12.

+16. No other ground for declaring this part of the complaint inadmissible has been established.